nngiggs/Demo-Repo/readme.md

 Readme.md
-# new read me fire for the training today
+# new read me file for the training today
 Just changeing the file